e-kai00/expense-tracker/README.md

 ### Icons

 [Materialize](https://materializecss.com/icons.html) and [FontAwesome](https://fontawesome.com/)
-- To enhancing the visual appeal and usability of the project I used icons from two popular icon libraries: Materialize and FontAwesome.
+- To enhance the visual appeal and usability of the project I used icons from two popular icon libraries: Materialize and FontAwesome.

 ### Typography